rothej/jh_facial_recog_lock/README.rst

 ### Twilio <a name="twilio"></a>

 Set up a Twilio account by following [these instructions](https://www.twilio.com/docs/sms/quickstart/python).
 If using a free trial, be aware that it can only send texts to verified phone numbers (which will initially be the phone number you use to set up the account).
 The values for your `.env` variables (`TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`) will be provided and need to be added to `.env` manually.
+You will also need to fill in `TWILIO_USR_PHONE_NUMBER` with the appropriate user phone number (in format `+18005555555`) and then do the same for `TWILIO_FROM_PHONE_NUMBER` (this will be the Twilio-created phone number you will receive alerts from).

+Next you will need to install Twilio CLI (Server Only):

+> `wget -qO- https://twilio-cli-prod.s3.amazonaws.com/twilio_pub.asc | sudo apt-key add -`
+> `sudo touch /etc/apt/sources.list.d/twilio.list`
+> `echo 'deb https://twilio-cli-prod.s3.amazonaws.com/apt/ /' | sudo tee /etc/apt/sources.list.d/twilio.list`
+> `sudo apt update`
+> `sudo apt install -y twilio`

+With this complete, run `twilio login` and input your credentials from your Twilio account.

 ### Python Libraries <a name="python-libraries"></a>